-- be given advice about your recovery at home - ask when to resume normal activities such as work, exercise, driving, housework and sexual intimacy - ask for a contact number if you have any concerns once you return home - ask when your follow-up will be and who will do this (the hospital or your GP) - ensure that you know when you will be told the results of any tests done on tissues or organs which have been removed
+- · be given advice about your recovery at home - ask when to resume normal activities such as work, exercise, driving, housework and sexual intimacy - ask for a contact number if you have any concerns once you return home - ask when your follow-up will be and who will do this (the hospital or your GP) - ensure that you know when you will be told the results of any tests done on tissues or organs which have been removed

-If you think you have a urine infection (i.e. pain on passing urine, frequency or foul-smelling urine) or If you develop a high temperature with backache, it is important to contact your GP and get treatment with antibiotics.
+If you think you have a urine infection (i.e. pain on passing urine, frequency or foul-smelling urine), it is important to contact your GP and get treatment with antibiotics.